-Tip #4 – Dress on the same scale.
+Tip #4 – Dress on the same scale as a couple.
 On the day of your photo shoot, you should both look like you’re headed to the same place.
 Plan on dressing to the nines?
 Make sure your fiance isn’t wearing his favourite casual tee with shorts and white sneakers.
 Wear clothes that are on the same level of dressiness or casualness & in the same season.
 If one of you is wearing boots, the other one shouldn’t wear sandals and vice versa.

 Tip #5 – Think of your location.
 Think of your surroundings when picking out colors for your outfit.
 If your photos are in a park, a green dress might camouflage you with the grass and trees.
 A subtle white colour would pop against the green if you want to stand out.
 For a more subdued look, try a cool color like a blue, to differentiate from your surroundings.
 If you’ll be in more of an urban setting — let’s say in front of an abandoned brick building, avoid red & orange since that’s usually the colour of bricks— try pastel colours to contrast with the gritty background.If you’re going to be shooting in a wheat field, try a casual sun dress or shirt and jeans.
 If your shoot is more formal — cocktail attire might be the way to go.

 Tip #6 – Switch things up.
 If you can’t decide between casual and formal, go for both.
 Bringing more than one outfit never hurts, as long as you don’t have to haul a bag of clothes around everywhere you go.
-If you are unsure of what to wear, bring a couple of options to your shoot and ask your photographer which one they think will work best with the setting.
-Wardrobe changes are always welcome and will give you an alternative look for your photos.
+If you are unsure of what to wear, bring a couple of options to your shoot (or send us some pics) and ask your photographer which one they think will work best with the setting.
+Time permitting, wardrobe changes are always welcome and will give you an alternative look for your photos.

 Tip #7 – Consider the season.
 This may seem simple enough, but be sure to check the weather the morning of your shoot.
 Shorts and flip flops probably aren’t the best on a cold day, and wearing Uggs in the summer might not be the most comfortable option.
 Be sure to ask your photographer for advice on what kinds of outfits would look best in that season’s